Tobacco is Changing: Oral Nicotine Products

 Smokeless containers and flavors

-Every year, half a million kids in the U.S.—mostly boys and young men—try smokeless tobacco for the first time.
-Whether they’re tucking a pinch, or a pouch, of flavored tobacco behind their lip, or chewing on a wad of shredded tobacco leaves, the results are the same.
-Nicotine and other dangerous, cancer-causing chemicals are released into the bloodstream, increasing the user’s risk of addiction, illness, and even death, usually for less than the cost of a pack of cigarettes.
+Whether it’s a pinch of flavored tobacco, a nicotine pouch or a wad of shredded tobacco leaves tucked behind the lip, the results are the same.
+Nicotine and other dangerous, cancer-causing chemicals are released into the bloodstream, increasing the user’s risk of addiction, illness, and even death.

-The number of Wisconsin kids who’ve tried smokeless products rises quickly as children get older, from just 2 percent of middle schoolers, to 9 percent of high schoolers.
-Similarly, about 1 percent of middle schoolers, and 4 percent of high schoolers, are current users.
+The number of Wisconsin kids who’ve tried oral nicotine products rises quickly as children get older, from just 2% of middle schoolers to 9% of high schoolers.
+Similarly, about 1% of middle schoolers and 4% of high schoolers are current users.

-Smokeless tobacco products like dip, snus, and chew don’t look much alike, but they all contain nicotine, an addictive additive that can change the way a young brain develops, especially the parts of the brain that control attention and learning.
+Oral nicotine products like pouches, snus, and chew don’t look much alike, but they all contain nicotine, an addictive additive that can change the way a young brain develops, especially the parts of the brain that control attention and learning.

 Smokeless tobacco